adjkant/sql-sourcery/README.md

 - [ ] add user testing library

 ##### Unfinished:
+- [ ] verify all sourcery-structs are at the top level / start of file
 - [ ] check existing table declarations match current declarations

 #### 2. Semantic Extension